Sauber Motorsport: Red Bull alliance and Ford engines (1995–1996)

 The 1995 season and Sauber C14 marked the beginning of a ten-year sponsorship deal with energy drink giant Red Bull.
 Entrepreneur Dietrich Mateschitz had purchased a majority share in the team and Fritz Kaiser joined as commercial director.
-They landed a factory supply of Ford ECA Zetec-R V8 engines.
+They landed a factory supply of Ford ECA Zetec-R V8 engines from Benetton.
 The 1995 season saw the return of Karl Wendlinger partnering Heinz-Harald Frentzen.
 Unfortunately, the Austrian's serious accident in 1994 seemed to have taken a lot out of his driving potential and he was replaced after two races by rookie Jean-Christophe Boullion.

 The season, for Frentzen at least, went surprisingly well.
 The team finished with a record eighteen points despite the underperforming Ford engine and Jean-Christophe Boullion, who was again dropped, allowing Wendlinger to make his final Formula One appearance.
 They also climbed back up to seventh in the Constructors' Championship.

 1995 also saw Petronas become Sauber's presenting sponsor.
 They renewed their association in 2006, by which time the team had changed ownership.

 1996 saw Sauber's worst Formula One season in terms of points despite a promising driver line-up in Heinz-Harald Frentzen and Johnny Herbert, a revised C15 and the new V10 Cosworth JD engine.
 Despite again holding seventh spot on a shrinking list of constructors, they only scored 11 points and had not impressed for much of the season.
 For the next season they announced a customer deal to receive Ferrari V10 engines while they worked with new sponsors Petronas to construct their own engines.
 Unfortunately, due to a major economic crash in Asia the engines were never completed.